Isac-E-Perez/Basic-Django/README.md

        $ pip --version

+5. You will need Homebrew for this next part if you are using a Mac.

+       $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-5. Use `pip` to install pipenv: The version I am using is `pipenv 2021.11.5.post0`.
+7. Use `brew` to install pyenv:

+       $ brew update
-       $ sudo pip install pipenv
+       $ pip install pyenv

 6. As well as install virtualenv. virtualenv is a tool to create isolated Python environments. virtualenv creates a folder which contains all the necessary executables to use the packages that a Python project would need.